opencast/opencast/docs/guides/developer/docs/develop/debugging.md

 To debug a running Opencast system, you can attach a remote debugger in your IDE (Eclipse, NetBeans, etc.).
 For that you have to enable the remote debugging in Karaf OSGI server that runs Opencast.

-You have to add “debug” as an additional parameter to the Opencast start script:
+You have to add "debug" as an additional parameter to the Opencast start script:

     bin/start-opencast debug